Hypothetical Juan Soto Trade Would Cost Giants Logan Webb, Top Three Prospects

-Hypothetical mega Soto trade would cost Giants ace Webb originally appeared on NBC Sports Bayarea
+Hypothetical mega Soto trade would cost Giants ace Webb originally appeared on NBC Sports Washington

-By all accounts, the San Francisco Giants have a solid minor league farm system, headlined by shortstop Marco Luciano and left-handed starting pitcher Kyle Harrison.

-But do the Giants have the top prospects required to swing a blockbuster trade for Washington Nationals superstar Juan Soto ahead of the Aug.
+With Juan Soto's trade speculation spreading across the league, the San Francisco Giants are one of many teams who might look to do a deal with the Washington Nationals.
+But do the Giants have the top prospects required to swing a blockbuster trade ahead of the Aug.
 2 MLB trade deadline?
 Unlikely.

 While Luciano, Harrison, and outfielder Luis Matos are top 100 prospects, per MLB Pipeline, other teams pursuing the 23-year-old Soto have much more to offer the Nationals.